-When you’re ready to work with a qualified attorney and financial planner to write your estate plan, here are some of the key steps you’ll go through:
+When you’re ready to work with a qualified attorney and financial planner to write your estate plan, here are some of the key steps in the estate planning process you’ll go through:

 - CREATE AN INVENTORY OF WHAT YOU OWN AND WHAT YOU OWE